damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/community-advocacy/index.html.md

 1. Use [Play mode](https://support.zendesk.com/hc/en-us/articles/203690856-Working-with-tickets#topic_avj_hfg_vt) in the Twitter view.
 The default Twitter view will sort tickets by created date (ascending).
 1. Not skip any tickets
-1. Assign the ticket to yourself or ask in the appropriate Slack channel if you don't know how to answer it
+1. Assign the ticket to yourself or ask in the appropriate chat channel if you don't know how to answer it
 1. Not cross assign tickets

 #### Handles